alpiepho/scoreboard_tn3/README.md

 - Progressive Web App (PWA) that can be installed on any device
 - Scoreboard functionality for sports events
-- Score incrementation controls with long-press support
+- Score incrementation with tap and long-press auto-decrement
-- Timer functionality (count up or down)
+- Sets tracking with customizable number of sets (3 or 5)
+- Score warning at multiples of 7 (optional)
 - Settings page with customizable options
 - Responsive design for various screen sizes
 - Built with TypeScript and React